canadadev/site/content/benefits/mentorship.md

 3. Empower
 4. Get to the next level!

-Become a member to be matched locally in your chapter.
+Become a member to be matched.